Date: Saturday 12th August

 For people in the West, emptiness is almost always associated with misery, despair, nothingness and a fundamental meaninglessness to life that arises in times of psychological trauma.
 It is often the case that when our most cherished beliefs are undermined, we find ourselves floating, as it were, with no direction and no basis for certainty, and this is what is known in the West as 'emptiness'.
 If understood correctly, however, emptiness, rather than suggesting nothingness or meaningless, is in fact seen as that ultimate reality from which everything comes to be, and that from which meaning and peace can be truly experienced.

+Given the success of the seminar, The Way of Emptiness is being held again this summer.
 In this philosophical and meditative introduction to emptiness, or boundlessness (sunyata, 皆空), Haoyu Yang 楊昊宇 (Anthony Haynes) will show how emptiness has been understood in the East and the West—from Christianity to Jean-Paul Sartre and from Chinese Taoism to Zen Buddhism—and how we can integrate true knowledge and experience of emptiness in our own lives for inner liberation.
-For details about Haoyu and testimonies from students, see below.
+For details about Haoyu and reviews by students, see below.

 - Jaeho Jang, PhD in Science & Religion, University of Edinburgh (January 2015 - Present)